Somnusmind/Genesis/README.md

 ## Credits

-Created with care by Somnusmind.
+Created with passion by Somnusmind.

 If you find this tool useful, consider starring the repository — it helps others discover it.